-But where we fail to own or admit to our mistakes, we end up pointing the finger at ourselves, particularly as people have already seen through our behaviour.
+Starting from a very young age, we develop an identity that is made up of our beliefs and how we view ourselves.
+Where we fail to own or admit to our mistakes, people have already seen through our behaviour.
 We shirk responsibility for the very things we’re supposed to be responsible for.

-Perhaps it’s got something to do with their being less accountability in society and the fact that individually, we’ve become less accountable.
+Perhaps it’s got something to do with their being less accountability in society and the fact that individually we’ve become less accountable.
 Being less accountable means we’re less likely to own up to our mistakes, or how we really are.
 We never seem to be able to admit that we made a mistake and that perhaps we could have handled things better.

-Life would certainly be much sweeter and easier if we did.
+Life would certainly be sweeter and easier if we did.
 There would be less room for the mandatory disagreements, fall outs and those inevitable pregnant pauses over the mistakes we make that we don’t own up to.